What Is Fleet Management? A Complete Guide for Fleet Managers

 The role of telematics in fleet management

 Telematics is commonly integrated into fleets via vehicle on-board diagnostic (OBD) ports to provide data into software platforms.
-Telematics can be used to encourage safer, more eco-friendly driver behavior and influence compliance to fleet policies.
+Telematics can be used to encourage safer, more eco-friendly driver behavior and influence compliance with fleet policies.
 In addition, telematics can:

 - Improve customer service through the use of real-time GPS monitoring, trip reporting and dispatching and routing